ncatlab/nlab-content/pages/7/5/3/0/357/content.md

 Virtual double categories are related to double categories precisely as ordinary multicategories are related to monoidal categories (see [[generalized multicategory]] and [[tensor product]]).

-The dual notion in which 2-cells have a single horizontal source and a multi-ary horizontal target may be called a covirtual double category, although the term oplax double category also exists in the literature e.g. [Dawson, Paré, Pronk](#DawsonParePronk10).
+The dual notion in which 2-cells have a single loose source and a multi-ary loose target may be called a covirtual double category, although the term oplax double category also exists in the literature e.g. [Dawson, Paré, Pronk](#DawsonParePronk10).

 ## Definition